ISO 45003: The rising significance of psychological health and wellbeing in the workplace

 Historically, many organizations have been hesitant to address the psychological health and wellbeing, due in part to the taboos and the stigma associated with mental ill-health.
 But psychosocial risk has become an ever more important part of the risk to which many workers are exposed.
 That’s partly because we’ve become better at managing the risks from physical hazards, and we haven’t made equivalent progress dealing with psychological hazards.
 It’s also due to the shift in some economies from manufacturing industries to service industries; in the service sector physical risks can be quite low, whereas the nature of the work in some service environments such as call centres means that psychosocial risks can dominate.
 And there are jobs that have particular vulnerability to psychological harm, such as the emergency services.

-So that’s really why the ISO technical committee prioritised guidance in this area back in 2018.
+So that’s really why the ISO technical committee prioritized guidance in this area back in 2018.

 But I think there’s another factor which makes the standard even more relevant for organizations today, and that the fact that, since the pandemic many workers are more aware of their psychological health and expect their organizations to support their psychological health and wellbeing.
 So, in terms of motivating and engaging workers, retaining and recruiting staff, organizations need to step up to meet these expectations, if they’re not to put the sustainability and reputation of their business at risk.